The Public Works Department is responsible for maintaining the infrastructure of the City.

 - Curb that is holding more than two inches (2”), but less than four inches (4”) of water

 - Significant chipping of over fifty percent (50%) of the surface area that is one half inch (1/2”) to one inch (1”) deep

 - Vertical settlement drop-off of more than one (1) inch but less than two (2) inches

 - Curb holding less than two inches (2”) of water

 Requests are reviewed each July, with construction beginning in August/September.
 The City repairs as much as possible while still remaining within the budgeted amount.
-If you have a damaged sidewalk, please complete the following form:

 South Weber City Public Works Standards adopted October 24, 2017.